IVIG in the Treatment of Autoimmune Small Fiber Neuropathy With TS-HDS, FGFR-3, or Plexin D1 Antibodies

 Exclusion Criteria:

-1. Any other known cause for small fiber neuropathy other than the presence of theelevated titers of the novel auto-antibodies.
+1. Any other known cause for small fiber neuropathy other than the presence of theelevated titers of TS-HDS-IgM, FGFR3-IgG, or Plexin-D1 autoantibodies

 3. Electromyography/nerve conduction study (EMG/NCS) evidence of large fiberpolyneuropathy, to be confirmed by study PI

-4. Underlying severe heart, kidney, liver disease, or HIV infection, (Note: If there isno previous HIV test result documented, a test may be performed in order to confirmeligibility)
+4. Underlying severe heart, kidney, liver disease, or HIV infection, (Note: If there isno previous HIV test result documented within the last 5 years, a test may beperformed in order to confirm eligibility)

-11. Patients unable or unwilling to understand or comply with the study protocol
+11. Patients unable to understand or unwilling or unable to comply with the studyprotocol

 Study Design